“Our curriculum promotes social mobility;

 EYFS

 We begin by teaching phonics in Nursery and throughout the Foundation Stage and Key stage 1 every day from 9.05-9.40.
 At St George’s, we follow the Read Write Inc principles and practice of high-quality phonics.
 For more information, please see Phonics.
 Teachers regularly read with their classes, so that children get to know and love all sorts of stories, poetry and information books.
 This helps to extend children’s vocabulary and comprehension, as well as supporting their writing.
 All classrooms have reading areas where children are invited to access a wide range of books, both fiction and non-fiction.
 This helps to embed a love of books, stories and reading.
 Children are given the opportunities to read and share books by themselves and with peers.
 Children will be taught how to handle the books and to choose a book that appeals to them, either through the pictures or words.
 There are regular 1:1 reading lessons with teaching staff taking place to develop confidence and fluency.
-When delivering shared reading sessions, Vocabulary, Inference, Prediction, Explain, Retrieve and Sequence (VIPERS) reading skills are taught and teachers will use a think aloud to model reading, this demonstrates the reading process to the whole class as an expert reader, providing a high level of support.
-Echo reading is also used to model how texts should be read and to develop the children’s confidence with being able to read aloud.
+In September 2023, we introduced the RWI programme Talk Through Stories which is designed to "extend and deepen children's vocabulary so that they can understand the books that they will soon be able to read by themselves."
+(RWI Talk Through Stories website).
+Teachers share high quality books and explore plot, characters, their actions and motives, and then focus on extending the children's vocabulary through rich discussion and making links to their every day lives.
 Quality books are accessible in continuous provision for the children to access independently and role play areas link to current texts to immerse the children and to develop their communication skills.
 Daily reading time, where the class teacher reads a book for pleasure with the children that is of a higher level than they would be able to read independently, is important at our school to continue to promote a love of reading.
 Reading books are also sent home which complement their learning in phonics.
-All children have the opportunity to take home a reading book at their level and a sharing book which is a reading for pleasure book.
+All children have the opportunity to take home a reading book at their phonics level and a sharing book which is a reading for pleasure book.
 Where families struggle to engage with this, we ensure that children read regularly in school and have access to reading books at their level as well as reading for pleasure books.
+Bob and Betty, the Bedtime Reading Bears, also regularly go home with our children to snuggle up with a good book!

 Key Stage One

 As previously stated, daily phonics lessons take place from 9.05am-9.40am.
-Additionally, daily shared reading lessons occur that link to topics being taught across the curriculum and T4W texts, with daily exposure to VIPER style questions; these lessons will focus on a specific area within VIPERS each week.
-Teaching objectives are pre-planned and sessions are characterised by explicit teaching of specific VIPERS reading strategies, oral response and high levels of collaboration.
+Additionally, In September 2023, we introduced the RWI programme Talk Through Stories which is designed to "extend and deepen children's vocabulary so that they can understand the books that they will soon be able to read by themselves."
+(RWI Talk Through Stories website).
+Teachers share high quality books and explore plot, characters, their actions and motives, and then focus on extending the children's vocabulary through rich discussion and making links to their every day lives.
 Daily Dashboard lessons continue to practice and rehearse these skills, to develop confidence and fluency.
 Within these lessons, vocabulary will also be discussed and recapped, this may be done through pre-teaching before children access a new text or once children have learned a new word to keep coming back to it.
 Teachers continue to use a think aloud approach to model reading.
 Children have opportunities to independently read for pleasure each day, they will be taught to select an appropriate text from the class and will begin to identify which genres and authors they enjoy reading.
 All children have the opportunity to take home a reading book at their level and a sharing book which is a reading for pleasure book.
 Where families struggle to engage with this, we ensure that children read regularly in school and have access to reading books at their level as well as reading for pleasure books.
 Through 1:1 reading and whole class reading sessions, all children have the opportunity to practise their reading at the appropriate level of challenge over the week.
 Parents are encouraged to read with their child and ask questions about the text.
 Reading books and records are checked by staff.
 Children working in the lowest 20% receive regular intervention with our learning mentor and also access one to one reading with staff.
 There is a dedicated whole class story time every afternoon where children can immerse themselves into a book to develop their love for reading.

 Key Stage Two

 A St George’s, in Key Stage Two, daily whole class reading focuses on texts linked to English and wider curriculum areas.
 This will allow children opportunities to access different types of texts throughout the year.
 Children will have access to book extracts and quality age related texts.
 Vocabulary, Inference, Prediction, Explain, Retrieve and Summarise (VIPERS) reading skills continue to be developed in whole class reading lessons.
-Teaching objectives are pre-planned and sessions are characterised by explicit teaching of specific VIPERS reading strategies, oral response and high levels of collaboration.
+Teaching objectives are pre-planned and sessions are characterised by opportunities to develop vocabulary, reading fluency and deeper comprehension through rich discussion.
 The teacher’s role is that of the expert reader who models how the text is read and key vocabulary linked to all areas of the curriculum is displayed in the classroom and recapped within Daily Dashboard lessons.
 Children are encouraged to find the meaning in context and use a dictionary to check.
 Children will be encouraged to use the words across the curriculum.
 Within Daily Dashboard lessons, areas of reading are also pre-taught and 60 second reads support with developing retrieval and skimming and scanning skills.
 Children will be given daily opportunities to read for pleasure in a quiet environment and are encouraged to select an appropriate text from the class reading shelf and read quietly to themselves.
-Children within the bottom 20% access RWI phonics catch up and access one to one reading.
+Children within the bottom 20% access RWI Fresh Start catch up and access one to one reading.

 Impact